dshieble/dshieble.github.io/_posts/2023-05-15-large-language-models-part-2.md

 > This post is part two in a two part series on how to use LLMs in a software system.
 Find part one [here](https://danshiebler.com/2023-05-12-large-language-models-part-1)

 Powerful.
 Costly.
 Capricious.
-LLM-powered software must be carefully designed to emphasize their strengths and minimize their weaknesses.
+Large language model (LLM)-powered software must be carefully designed to emphasize their strengths and minimize their weaknesses.
 In this post we will explore a few LLM design patterns.

 ## Agents